Kutai Kartanegara Regency: Bukit Bangkirai rainforest

-To visit the forest, visitors can walk along a 64-metre canopy bridge which connects five big Bangkirai trees 30 metres above the ground.
+To visit the forest, visitors can walk along a 64-metre canopy bridge that connects five big Bangkirai trees 30 metres above the ground.

 Mangrove information, research center

-East Kalimantan province has developed an 18-hectare plot of land for mangrove information and research center in Sepatin village, in Anggana District, as Bali has done.
-It will functioning as a research, exhibition, information, breeding as well as education center on mangroves, especially in the Mahakam Delta.
+In 2011, East Kalimantan province developed an 18-hectare plot of land for mangrove information and research center in Sepatin village, in Anggana District, as Bali has done.
+It will function as a research, exhibition, information, breeding as well as education center on mangroves, especially in the Mahakam Delta.

-Smart City
+Smart city

 In early 2015 it was announced that part of Kutai Kartanegara Regency had been selected to be a trial 'smart city', the first in Indonesia, based on the Fujisawa Sustainable Smart Town (SST) concept.
 The aim of the SST concept was to reduce CO_{2} emissions by 70 percent and reduce consumption of water by 30 percent.
 The Kutai Kartanegara area was chosen as a trial area because of good investment growth in the region, the extensive area, relatively moderate levels of population density, effective planning in the area, and rich energy resources.